deadlyvipers/dojo_rules/introduction.md

 Once upon a time... there was a Codeschoole.
-Where I start learn a bits of Ruby, JavaScript, HTML & CSS and GIT.
+Where I start learn a bits of Ruby, JavaScript, HTML & CSS.
+All it is GIT real.

+Deadly skills:
+*HTML & CSS
+*JavaScript
+*Ruby
+*GIT